brickbazooka9/Entrepreneur_CW1/README.md

 #### 2.6 Product Name Finalization

 -   The team agreed on the product name "Scuderia Estates" after addressing trademark concerns.
--   **Action Item:** Aeden Thomas to update all instances of "XYZ" in the document to "Scuderia Estates."
+-   **Action Item:** Jint Pongchababnapa to update all instances of "XYZ" in the document to "Scuderia Estates."
 Complete by **End of Day, March 20, 2025**.

 #### 2.7 Referencing and Citation